cs3216/cs3216.github.io/coursework/product-design/index.md

 Rinse and repeat with three to five[^2] different users.

 <div class="box">
   <strong class="milestone-counter">Milestone 6:</strong> Document the results gathered from this round of testing.
+Try to be as detailed as possible.
 Things that would be good to document include your observations, the questions you asked, their responses, and the issues identified.
 Save these into a new "Draft 1 Testing" folder.
 </div>

 After you have completed the testing, it is now time to review the results and improve your user flow.
 For example, you may want to ask yourself: